The quick answer

 In more detail

-If a petition is served on you and not dealt with quickly it can lead to your bank account being frozen and your company being forced into liquidation.
+If a winding up petition is served on you and not dealt with quickly it can lead to your bank account being frozen and your company being forced into liquidation.
 If your company goes into liquidation you will lose control of it and it will cease to trade.

 A bankruptcy petition is the name of a petition on an individual who is not a limited company.
 The limit for a bankruptcy petition increased to £5,000 from the 1st October 2015.